jackmaden/philosophybreak/src/pages/articles/anatman-buddhist-doctrine-of-no-self-why-you-do-not-really-exist/index.md

 Consider a heap of sand.
 The word ‘heap’ is simply a convenient way to refer to the fact that there are thousands of individual grains of sand stacked on top of one another.
 Take the individual grains of sand away, and nothing remains.
 The ‘heap’ was just a shorthand way of saying ‘thousands of individual grains of sand stacked on top of each other.’

 So it is with the self, the Buddha thinks.
 We use individual names and pronouns like ‘I’, ‘you’, ‘he’, ‘she’, ‘they’, and we may think that in using such words we are referring to individual, persisting entities.
 But people are not individual, persisting entities — we are _composite, ever-changing_ entities.
-Like heaps of sand, we are nothing more than the sum of our parts.
+Like heaps of sand, we are nothing more than the sum of our shifting parts.

 A famous Buddhist text that illustrates this thinking is _The Questions of King Milinda_ (not actually included in the original Pali Canon, but considered to be as important as the texts that do), in which the King discusses with the sage Nāgasena the question of what makes a chariot a chariot: